-In this context, re-shaping service provider models needs to take account of linkages between financial counsellors and other sources of support such as community lawyers as well the depth of their relationships with major retailers and banks, since these frequently have well developed strategies and programs in place to deal with consumers in difficulty.
+In this context, re-shaping service provider models needs to take account of existing linkages between financial counsellors and other sources of support such as community lawyers as well the depth of their relationships with major retailers and banks, since these have well developed strategies and programs in place to deal with consumers in difficulty.

 As the discussion paper indicates, establishing integrated service provision is a greater challenge in rural and remote areas of Australia.
-Here there seems little alternative in practice than to rely largely on virtual service provision.s
+Here there seems little alternative in practice than to rely largely on virtual service provision.
+This approach has been utilised successfully in other fields of service in remote locations.
+For example, telehealth services, including tele-psychiatry, have been used effectively in Australia for some years now.

 Strategies to support client outcomes

 The discussion paper flags a future design feature where financial counsellors and capability workers are to address work readiness and employability skills alongside financial literacy skills.
 Energy Consumers Australia accepts that helping people back into work is important but counsels caution in the implementation of this idea since it carries some dangers.
 Financial Counsellors are frequently already stretched very thinly with some anecdotal evidence of backlogs in demand for their services.
-Adding to the complexity of a financial counsellors role is not necessarily likely to lead to more successful employment outcomes unless the counsellors have some clear guidance and discretion as to when it will be appropriate to refer clients to employment support services.
+Adding to the complexity of a financial counsellor’s role is not necessarily likely to lead to more successful employment outcomes unless the counsellors have some clear guidance and discretion as to when it will be appropriate to refer clients to employment support services.

 As previously stated, Energy Consumers Australia supports initiatives which reinforce the work of existing integrated service providers and encourage the growth of new, integrated service providers.
 We note that in rural and remote communities this approach will need to be implemented flexibly given the difficulties which these communities can encounter in accessing the full range of Financial Wellbeing services.